EliotKhachi/publicZk/202209171919/README.md

         return String.format("Hello %s!", name);
     }
 ```
 Here `@RequestParam` tells Spring to expect a parameter named `name` into the `hello()` method, and perscribes a default value of "World" to it.
 To pass a variable into this method, type into address bar the URL up to the domain/subdomain/port (as applicable), and then `/?name=Eliot`.
 This passes the value "Eliot" into `name`, and the webpage displays "Hello Eliot!".
+This is called a *query string*.

 ## Links
 [202209171855](../202209171855) - @GetMapping